Marrying a Citizen of Indonesia? How to Get a Green Card for Your New Spouse

 Let’s start with some background on U.S. immigration law.
 Marriage to a U.S. citizen or lawful permanent resident provides foreign-born persons a direct path to U.S. immigration.
 Contrary to popular rumor, however, the foreign fiancé or spouse will not immediately or automatically receive a green card or U.S. citizenship.

 If you are a U.S. citizen, your new spouse becomes your "immediate relative" and may receive a green card as soon as the two of you make it through the application process.
 This can take many months.

-If you are not yet married and your fiancé is still in Indonesia, you can, if you are a U.S. citizen, petition for him or her to enter the U.S. as a fiancé in order to get married in the U.S. -- and then your new spouse can apply for a U.S. green card (lawful permanent residence), if desired.
+If you are not yet married and your fiancé is still in Indonesia, you can, if you are a U.S. citizen, petition for him or her to enter the U.S. as a fiancé in order to get married in the U.S.--and then your new spouse can apply for a U.S. green card (lawful permanent residence).
 You can also choose to get married first in Indonesia or another country, and then apply for an immigrant visa allowing your new spouse to enter the United States.
 Upon entry, he or she becomes a permanent resident, and will receive the actual green card soon after.

 If you are a U.S. lawful permanent resident (not a citizen, but a green-card holder), your new spouse becomes a "preference relative," in category 2A of the visa preference system, and can apply for a green card (and enter the U.S.) only after a visa number has become available.
-Annual limits on the number of visas given out in category 2A create years-long waits.
+Annual limits on the number of visas given out in category 2A can create years-long waits.
+The waiting time changes periodically, which makes it difficult to predict just how long you will need to wait for your spouse to immigrate.
 The application process itself typically adds more months to the process.
 Permanent residents cannot petition for foreign-born fiancés to come to the United States.